 - Salt and pepper to taste

-- 2 large chicken breasts, about 1 pound each cut into 1-inch pieces
+- 2 pounds chicken breasts cut into 1-inch pieces

 - Chopped cilantro for garnish